 Importing Log Files

-The Log File Analyser compiles and stores log event data in a local database, enabling it to analyse very large log files with millions of events.
-The larger the log file, the more time it will take to compile the data on import and then generate ‘views’ in the tool (tabs, filtering and searching).
+The Log File Analyser stores log event data in a local database, enabling it to analyse very large log files with millions of events.
+The larger the log file, the more time it will take to store the data on import and then generate ‘views’ in the tool (tabs, filtering and searching).

 Drag & Drop Log Files